The following are the main thematic areas that guide CDRI's work:

 The development of governance and policy arrangements required to enable the integration of disaster and climate resilience concepts in all infrastructure creation.

 The quality of governance drives investment, growth, sustainability, resilience and inclusivity of infrastructure.
-CDRI will identify elements of good risk governance that promotes infrastructure resilience.
+CDRI will identify elements of good risk governance that promote infrastructure resilience.
 It will explore innovative concepts and tools required to bridge the information, policy and fiscal gaps across different levels of government.
-It will identify appropriate incentive mechanisms and regulatory approaches that lead to a stronger demand for disaster resilient Infrastructure.
+It will identify appropriate incentive mechanisms and regulatory approaches that lead to a stronger demand for disaster resilient infrastructure.
 CDRI will leverage opportunities to partner with private sector actors for building disaster resilient infrastructure.